What the world needs now in addition to love is wisdom.

 King Solomon’s Intrinsic Test of True Friendship (ud)

-A test of true friendship will hurt when this occurs.
+A test of true friendship will hurt when this feeling occurs.

 In the following novel excerpt I surmised how King Solomon may have answered the Queen of Sheba’s friendship question.
 The novel is a contemporary application story form to promote understanding of proverbs and ancient wise sayings in relation to our modern times.